Altyndepe: Ziggurat

 "The Altyn Depe civilization was in close contact with neighboring cultures.
 Sulfur-glazed vessels (Tepe Hissar, Tureng Tepe) obviously brought in from northeastern Iran turned up during the excavations in the aristocratic sector."

-Namazga V and Altyndepe were also in contact with the Late Harappan culture (ca. 2000-1600 BC).
+Namazga V and Altyndepe were also in contact with the Late Harappan culture (c.
+2000–1600 BC).
 In Altyn Depe, many Indus Valley items were found, including objects made of ivory, and stamp seals of the Harappian type.
 At least one item contained Harappian writing.

 Masson (1988) views the culture as having a Proto-Dravidian affiliation.
 Also, Sarianidi affiliates the site with Indo Iranians.

 Two-wheeled carts

 Models of two-wheeled carts from c.
 3000 BC found at Altyn-Depe are the earliest complete evidence of wheeled transport in Central Asia, though model wheels have come from contexts possibly somewhat earlier.
 Judging by the type of harness, carts were initially pulled by oxen, or a bull.
 However camels were domesticated within the BMAC.
 A model of a four-wheeled wagon drawn by a camel of c.
 2200 BC was found at Altyn-Depe.

 Monjukli Depe, another important ancient settlement is located nearby.